Cookbook

 radio = cross(duration=5., transition, radio)

-Alsa unbuffered output
+Alsa output delay

 You can use Liquidsoap to capture and play through alsa with a minimal delay.
 This particularly useful when you want to run a live show from your computer.
 You can then directly capture and play audio through external speakers without delay for the DJ !